 Teacher and Student

-Community members and nonprofit leaders came together for an in-depth conversation and lunch at McCormick & Schmick’s to obtain information pertaining to the newly updated “Ending the HIV Epidemic (EHE)” plan.
+Individuals came together for an in-depth conversation, fully catered free lunch at McCormick & Schmick’s to raise awareness and to obtain information pertaining to “Ending the HIV Epidemic (EHE)” plan.

 National Black HIV/AIDS Awareness Day and Panel Discussion at Morgan State University